Apple's Steve Jobs Publicly Criticizes Adobe Flash

 LAURA SYDELL: If you're a Rihanna fan and you go to her MySpace page on your computer, this is what you hear.

-Mr. JEFF HAMMOND (Analyst, Forrester Research): Developers will run to the platforms that are the most open, that give them the most choice, the most flexibility, the most capacity to innovate.
+JEFF HAMMOND: Developers will run to the platforms that are the most open, that give them the most choice, the most flexibility, the most capacity to innovate.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.